cloudflare/cloudflare-docs/content/spectrum/get-started/index.md

 <summary>Add your application via API</summary>
 <div>

-Below is an example curl and the associated data being posted to the API.
+Below is a curl example and the associated data being posted to the API.

 **API example:**